MacTear History, Family Crest & Coats of Arms

 MacTear Spelling Variations

-spelling variations.
+Historical recordings of the name MacTear include many spelling variations.
 They are the result of repeated translations of the name from Gaelic to English and inconsistencies in spelling rules.
 They include MacAteer, MacTear, MacTeir, MacTire, MacAtee, MacAtter, MacAttur and many more.

 Early Notables of the MacTear family (pre 1700)

-Another 20 words (1 lines of text) are included under the topic Early MacTear Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early MacTear Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the MacTear family to Ireland